Highlights

 64

-About to dive into 'Dirty Dancing: Havana Nights' at home?
-Here are streaming services and cable providers with rental, purchase, and subscription options, so you can start watching sooner.
-'Dirty Dancing: Havana Nights' is currently available to rent, purchase, or stream via subscription on Paramount+ Apple TV Channel, Apple TV Store, Microsoft Store, Prime Video, YouTube, Google Play Movies, Tubi TV, The Roku Channel in the US.
+Planning a movie night with 'Dirty Dancing: Havana Nights' right from your couch?
+Check out streaming services and cable providers with rental, purchase, and subscription options, all in one place.
+In the US, you can currently rent, buy, or stream 'Dirty Dancing: Havana Nights' via subscription on Paramount+ Apple TV Channel, Apple TV Store, Microsoft Store, Prime Video, YouTube, Google Play Movies, Tubi TV, The Roku Channel.

-Here are a few quick details to keep in mind about the Lions Gate Films, Miramax, Lawrence Bender Productions, Havana Nights LLC, Artisan Entertainment drama flick.
+Here are a few more things worth knowing about the Lions Gate Films, Miramax, Lawrence Bender Productions, Havana Nights LLC, Artisan Entertainment drama flick.
 Dirty Dancing: Havana Nights starring Diego Luna, Romola Garai, Sela Ward, John Slattery has a PG-13 rating, a runtime of about 1 hr 26 min.
 The release date of the movie is February 27th, 2004.
-The movie received a user score of 64/100 on TMDb, which was generated using reviews from 681 engaged users.
+The movie received a user score of 64/100 on TMDb, which comes from reviews from 681 verified users.

-Looking for a quick synopsis?
+Need a quick rundown of the movie?
 Here's the plot: "In pre-revolution Cuba, Katey Miller is about to defy everyone's expectations.
 Instead of a parent-approved suitor, Katey is drawn to the sexy waiter, Javier, who spends his nights dancing in Havana's nightclubs.
 As she secretly learns to dance with Javier, she learns the meanings of love, sensuality and independence."

 'Dirty Dancing: Havana Nights' Release Dates